amplab/succinct/core/README.md

 ## Usage

-The Succinct-Core library exposes the Succinct algorithms at two layers:
+The Succinct-Core library exposes Succinct in three layers:

 ```
-SuccinctBuffer
+SuccinctCore
 SuccinctFile
+SuccinctIndexedFile
 ```

-### SuccinctBuffer
+### SuccinctCore

-`SuccinctBuffer` exposes the basic construction primitive for all internal internal data-structures, along with accessors to the core data-structures (e.g., NPA, SA and ISA, which are termed as NextCharIdx, Input2AOS and AOS2Input in the [paper](https://www.usenix.org/conference/nsdi15/technical-sessions/presentation/agarwal)).
+`SuccinctCore` exposes the basic construction primitive for all internal internal data-structures, along with accessors to the core data-structures (e.g., NPA, SA and ISA, which are termed as NextCharIdx, Input2AOS and AOS2Input in the [paper](https://www.usenix.org/conference/nsdi15/technical-sessions/presentation/agarwal)).
+An implementation of the same is at [`SuccinctBuffer`](src/java/edu/berkeley/cs/succinct/buffers/SuccinctBuffer.java).

 ### SuccinctFile

-`SuccinctFile` builds on top of `SuccinctBuffer` and implements algorithms for three basic functionalities:
+`SuccinctFile` builds on top of `SuccinctCore` and exposes the interface for three main functionalities:

 ```
 byte[] extract(int offset, int length)